 |# of Screens||3||1||3|

 Pricing comparisons are where Philo shines.
-They offer 60+ live channels for just $20 per month.
+They offer 60+ live channels for just $25 per month after a free trial.
 Philo keeps its price low by offering entertainment channels and leaving out sports and cable TV news.
 They also only offer 1 plan, so it’s straightforward to decide when signing up.
 You either want the plan Philo is offering, or you don’t.

 There are stark contrasts when it comes to the channel offering of each service.
 For example:

 - Philo does not carry News and Sports channels like ESPN, FS1, Fox News, CNN, or MSNBC.
 All of these channels are available through Sling—however, some on different channel plans.

 - Philo also does not carry local broadcast networks like ABC, NBC, CBS, and Fox.
 Sling TV carries just Fox, and NBC is major markets only.
 See this Sling support page or our guide to watching local channels for details.